krystalgong/Better-Choice-at-McDonald-s/README.md

 # Better-Choice-at-McDonald-s

-This is Final Project for course CSCI-SHU 235-1 Information Visualization done by me and Ke Xu.
+This is Final Project for course CSCI-SHU 235-1 Information Visualization Fall 2020 done by me and Ke Xu.

 You may type in "python init_v2.py" in terminal to view the project.